Purity and separation for oriented matroids

-where we put $x_{-a-1}:=0$.
-With this change of coordinates, the regions of $\Acal_{a,b}$ correspond precisely to coherent $G$-colocalizations $\sigma$.
+Here we put $x_{-a-1}:=0$.
+Thus the regions of $\Acal_{a,b}$ correspond precisely to coherent $G$-colocalizations $\sigma$.
 Since by the above proposition, every $G$-colocalization is coherent, the number of them (which is the same as the number of maximal $G$-separated collections) equals the number of regions of $\Acal_{a,b}$.
 The formula~\eqref{eq:coherent} then follows from~\cite[Theorem~3.4]{Ath2} since $\Acal_{a,b}$ is a \emph{cone} over a \emph{graphical Shi arrangement}.
 The only thing left to do is to prove Proposition~\ref{prop:coherent}.

 \affD{{\hat D}} \affE{{\hat E}}